sarapv/sarapv.github.io/_publications/2024-02-17-paper-title-number-4.md

 title: "Paper Title Number 4"
 collection: publications
 category: conferences
-permalink: /publication/2024-02-17-paper-title-number-4
+# permalink: /publication/2024-02-17-paper-title-number-4  # Commented out - no individual page
-excerpt: 'This paper is about fixing template issue #693.'
+abstract: 'This paper addresses template issue #693 by implementing a novel approach to bug fixing.
+We propose a systematic methodology that reduces error rates by 40% compared to existing solutions.
+Our experimental validation demonstrates the effectiveness of the approach across multiple test scenarios.'
 date: 2024-02-17
 venue: 'GitHub Journal of Bugs'
 paperurl: 'http://academicpages.github.io/files/paper3.pdf'